Crowd Machine (CMCT) Reaches Market Cap of $56,422.40

-Crowd Machine (CURRENCY:CMCT) traded flat against the dollar during the 1 day period ending at 16:00 PM Eastern on February 4th.
-Over the last week, Crowd Machine has traded flat against the dollar.
-One Crowd Machine coin can now be bought for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Crowd Machine has a market capitalization of $56,422.40 and approximately $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
+Crowd Machine (CURRENCY:CMCT) traded flat against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on February 8th.
+Crowd Machine has a total market capitalization of $56,422.40 and approximately $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
+One Crowd Machine coin can now be bought for $0.0001 or 0.00000000 BTC on exchanges.
+In the last week, Crowd Machine has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.